Matatika/tap-google-sheets/README.md

 ## Roadmap

-- [ ] Add setting to optionally allow renaming the sheet stream name.
-(File or table name output by stream).
 - [ ] Add setting to optionally allow the selection of a range of data from a sheet.
 (Add an optional range setting).
 - [ ] Add setting to enable primary key, and select primary key(s) column(s).